 - Don’t talk during a movie shown in a theater.
 I know that I have been known to ask a question or two or three when watching television, but my rationale is that at home, the show can be paused or rewound.
 It does not affect anyone else.
 In the theaters, it is rude.

 I don’t want to bore you anymore.
-That’s it for now.
+That’s all folks.